ent3m/WabbaRush/README.md

 # Wabbajack Downloader
 An automatic downloader for [Wabbajack](https://github.com/wabbajack-tools/wabbajack).
-It works by extracting the required mods from wabbajack files and download them automatically so you don't have to manually click on *Slow Download* thousands of times.
+It works by extracting the required mods from wabbajack files and download them automatically so you don't have to click on *Slow Download* thousands of times.
 It works for free accounts - premium membership is not required.
 # Usage
 ![Image](https://github.com/ent3m/WabbajackDownloader/blob/master/WabbajackDownloader/Assets/screenshot.png)